How to Make Cannabis Gummies?

 Sativa Gummies

 The cannabis strain Sativa is renowned for its stimulating and uplifting properties.
-Cannabis strains that fit into this category are added to sativa gummies, making them appropriate for use throughout the day when one wants to focus and be more productive.
+Cannabis flower that fit into this category are added to sativa gummies, making them appropriate for use throughout the day when one wants to focus and be more productive.

 Indica Gummies